pegasus-lynx/pegasus-lynx.github.io/breaking-in-small-steps.md

     |-- footer
 ```

+> Pages, refer to the actual pages of the website.
+> Partials, refer to the elements that can be included in different pages, and will stay the same.
+Here, they are not composable, i.e. you can not extend these elements.

 Once, I had the list of all the pages for the website, I started thinking on how will I structure the website and what elements will be shared across the pages.
 In terms of Nunjucks these are referred as *partials* ( these are included in the `_includes` directory and start with '_' in there names, this is a convention ).
 These are the most basic partials that you will find in most websites.
 Now, that I had these basic elements in place, I started visualizing how can I structure / layout the different pages.
 In the `_includes` directory, rest of the files are our layouts.

 ```